smartgeber Logo

 Antwort der Redaktion

 When diving into the world of Linux distributions, it's essential to understand the package management system they use.
-Kali Linux, a popular choice for penetration testing and ethical hacking, often raises questions about its underlying system.
-So, is Kali Linux based on RPM or Debian?
+Kali Linux is a popular choice among cybersecurity professionals and enthusiasts.
+But what exactly is the Kali Linux type when it comes to package management?
+Let's explore this in detail.

 Last updated 3 mins ago